so-okada/twXiv/README.md

 * 0.1.2

-	* 2021-06-02, a quick fix to adapt an api update of semantic scholar.
+	* 2021-06-03, a fix to adapt an api update of semantic scholar.

 ## Author